merovex-archival/pywe/README.md

 It's not a recipe, but I use "it's all text" as an extension to firefox to enable me to edit stuff in vim.
 (Go, Vim!)

-## Download
+## Files

-* Attach:pywe-1.3.1.txtΔ This is the main application.
-Note: Because the PmWiki site does not support the Python extension, you will need to rename the file to pywe-1.3.1.py.
+* Attach:pywe.py This is the main application.
-* Attach:sample-pywerc Δ This is a sample configuration file for Pywe.
+* Attach:sample-pywerc  This is a sample configuration file for Pywe.
+(Need to update)
-* Attach:syntax-pmwiki.txtΔ This is a vim syntax file for PmWiki.
+* Attach:syntax-pmwiki.txt This is a vim syntax file for PmWiki.
 Because the PmWiki site does not support the vim extension, you will need to rename this file to pmwiki.vim

 ## Usage

 `pywe [ options ] domain:Group.Pagename`

 `pywe [ options ] http://www.example.org/pmwiki.php/Main/Sandbox`

 `pywe --help: Will print this usage statement on the command line.`

 In the first example, the "domain" refers to the section of the .pywerc file that contains the wiki-specific configuration.
 This approach allows the editor to preset values to spare typing on the command line.